aleale14/aleale14.github.io/_posts/read/2019-10-20-LearningDevelopmentPrinciples.md

 ###### image: https://www.cedefop.europa.eu

-Upskilling, reskilling, learning, continuous learning, development, automation, digitalisation:

-4 Principles for learning & development:
+4 principles for **Learning & Development**:

 1 Individualized (but collaborative)

 2 Targeted (but open)

 3 Intertwined with practical experience (but based on first principles)

 4 Emotionally relevant (but dry)

 ---